saky-semicolon/Introduction-to-Programming/README.md

 2. Application Software: Application software is written to enable the computer to solve a specific data processing task. (ex: Database management software, Spreadsheet software, multimedia software.
 Etc.)
   * Pre-written software
   * User-written application programs.

+# chapter-02
+## Conputational Thinking
+To ex
+# chapter-05
-Classification of Programming Languages: Programming languages are basically classified into two main categories – Low- level language and High-level language.
+## Classification of Programming Languages

+Programming languages are basically classified into two main categories – Low- level language and High-level language.
 Every programming language belongs to one of these categories and sub-category.
 1. High-level language: to write application programs.
 Ex: BASIC, COBOL, FORTRAN.
 2. Middle-level language: to write applications and system programs.
 Ex: C.
 3. Low-level language: mostly used to write system programs.
 Ex: Assembly language.